alz2/RedditFlow/DEVELOPMENT.md

 - [ ] Figure out how to display `.html` with React, or convert `.html` into React code

 - [ ] Update render on either reception of stream data or time slider in historical view
+- [ ] Add the timeseries representation
+- [ ] Add info bubble when each point is clicked